simolus3/drift/extras/plugin_example/README.md

 - navigation for references in sql queries

 ## Setup
-To debug this plugin, you'll need to perform these steps once.
+To use this plugin, you'll need to perform these steps once.
 It is assumed that you have already cloned the `moor` repository.

 1. Make sure you run version `3.5.0` or later of the Dart extension in VS Code.